 Tackling Tough Conversations With Aging Parents

-- Hold your breath and jump!
-Take a chance and start a conversation with your parents about health, illness and aging.
-Use a story in the media, a book, or a television/movie that you recently saw as an introduction.
+Find a conversation starter.Take a chance and start a conversation with your parents about health, illness and aging.
+Try using a story in the media, a book, a television show or a movie that you saw recently as a jumping-off point.
 Let your family read/watch the material and talk to them about it a few days later.
-This will give you a pulse on how open everyone is to having these discussions.
+This will give you an idea of how open everyone is to having these discussions.

-Personal anecdotes can have a powerful impact.If you have a friend or another family member that experienced an acute health crisis recently, share this story with your parent/adult child.
-Discuss the ways in which this friend's preparation, or lack of preparation, impacted the family’s coping and overall functioning.
-Wait and see if your parent offers to discuss your own family situation.
+Personal anecdotes can have a powerful impact.If you have a friend or another family member who experienced a health crisis recently, share this story with your parents.
+Discuss the ways in which this person’s preparation (or lack thereof) impacted their family’s ability to cope and their own well-being.
+See if relaying this experience naturally transitions into discussing your own family situation.

-- Ask sincere questions.Create discussions that enable your parent to look at their life and the meaning that it has to them.
-This life review cultivates the relationships within the family, which can help to increase trust and open the doors for communication.
-Ask questions like, “What has been your most meaningful experience?
-What are you most proud of?
-Tell me about the day I was born?
-What is it like to watch me be a parent?
-The more genuine your interest in their past, their point of view, their opinions and their dreams, you will be able to assist, support and help them make future decisions.
+Ask sincere questions.Create discussions that enable your parent to examine their life and the meaning that it holds for them.
+These reflections help strengthen relationships within the family, which can help to increase trust and facilitate open communication.
+Ask questions like, “What has been your most meaningful experience?”
+“What are you most proud of?”
+“Can you tell me about the day I was born?”
+“What is it like to watch me be a parent?”
+If you show genuine interest in their past, their point of view, their opinions and their dreams, you will be better equipped to assist and support them no matter what the future holds.

-- Hear their story.Silence is an undervalued communication tool.
-Do not forget to really listen to your parent’s wants and needs.
+Be a good listener.Silence is an undervalued communication tool.
+Do not forget to really listen to your parent’s wants, needs and concerns.
 If you interrupt or try to immediately interpret what your parent is saying, it can create communication barriers.
-Make sure to listen and then ask follow up questions to be sure you understand fully what was said.
+Make sure to listen and then ask follow-up questions to be sure you fully understand what was said.

-- Take your time.If your family is not used to discussing difficult topics openly and directly, things cannot change overnight.
+Take your time.If your family is not used to discussing sensitive topics openly and directly, things cannot change overnight.
 Use the aforementioned tips to address small aspects of long-term care planning one at a time.
 For example, break legal planning, financial planning, long-term care options, funeral arrangements and other topics into individual conversations rather than tackling them all at once.
 Follow up every few months until you are satisfied with the depth of the conversation and your understanding of your parents’ preferences and preparations.

-Remember your history.Each family has their own set of unique communication styles, personal history, cultural influences, generational influences, gender influences, role expectations, etc. Work with what you have.
-A square peg will not fit in a round hole.
+Remember your history.Each family has their own set of unique communication styles, personal history, cultural influences, generational influences, gender roles, expectations, etc. Work with what you have.
+Forcing a conversation will only be unproductive and distressing for everyone involved.

-- Edit, copy, cut and paste.Conversations about future plans with aging family members may not work the first time or the tenth time.
+Get creative and be persistent.Conversations about future plans with aging family members may not work the first time or even the fifth time.
 Hang in there.
-Do some editing and try again.
+Adapt your approach, do some research and try again.
 The process of hammering out the details may not be pleasant, but doing so is an invaluable gift that will likely benefit the entire family.